exasol/bigquery-virtual-schema/doc/user_guide/bigquery_user_guide.md

 1. [Create a bucket in BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/create_new_bucket_in_bucketfs_service.htm)
 1. [Upload the driver to BucketFS](https://docs.exasol.com/administration/on-premise/bucketfs/accessfiles.htm)

-**Hint**: The JDBC driver contains a lot of jar files, but you can upload all of them together as an archive (`.zip` or `.tar.gz`, for example).
+When uploading the archive to the bucket then the Exasol database will automatically extract the contents of the archive and your UDF can access the files using the following path pattern `<your bucket>/<archive's name without extension>/<name of a file from the archive>.jar`.

-The archive will be unpacked automatically in the bucket, and you can access the files using the following path pattern `<your bucket>/<archive's name without extension>/<name of a file form the archive>.jar`.
+See the [Exasol documentation](https://docs.exasol.com/db/latest/database_concepts/bucketfs/database_access.htm) for accessing BucketFS.

 Leave only `.jar` files in the archive.
 It will help you to generate a list for adapter script later.